-A Bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
+A bitcoin address is a 26-62 alphanumeric character identifier that is used to receive bitcoin.
 There are several address formats based on different specifications.
-Users need to know this information during backup for future recovery so applications should inform users which format it uses as support varies across applications.

-When users enter an address, these formats have specific prefixes so it is possible to instantly determine which format is being used.
+When users enter an address, these formats have specific prefixes, so it is possible to determine which format is being used.

 Legacy addresses begin with the number 1, can contain upper and lowercase characters, and are case sensitive.

-When the output of a transaction is used as the input of another transaction, it must be spent in its entirety.
+When the output of a transaction is used as the input of another transaction, it must be spent entirely.
 Sometimes the value of the output is higher than what the user wishes to pay.
-In this case, the bitcoin client generates a new Bitcoin address, and sends the difference back to this address.
+In this case, the bitcoin client generates a new bitcoin address, and sends the difference back to this address.
 This is known as change address.
 The change address format used will usually be the default format used by the wallet application.